 - Prediabetes has lower blood sugar levels than diabetes, although they are still above normal due to insulin resistance.

-- Prediabetes typically has no symptoms, while diabetes can lead to symptoms such as:
+- Prediabetes symptoms usually are non-existent, while diabetes can lead to symptoms such as:

 - Untreated prediabetes can lead to diabetes, while untreated diabetes can lead to much more serious complications.

 Gestational diabetes occurs in nearly 10% of pregnancies and usually shows up around 24 weeks.
 It happens when the hormones produced by the fetal placenta block the action of insulin in your body.
 It is a risk factor for later type 2 diabetes.

 Type 1 diabetes is also known as juvenile diabetes or insulin-dependent diabetes.
 It is:

 - Genetic, and it often shows up in childhood or during adolescence.